demystifyfp/demystifyfp/content/fsharp/series/fstweet/transforming-async-result-to-webpart.md

   // ...
 ```

-We are updating the `Error` property with the appropriate error messages and rerender the signup page in case of unique constraint violation errors.
+We are updating the `Error` property with the appropriate error messages and re-render the signup page in case of unique constraint violation errors.

-For exceptions, which we modeled as `Error` here, we rerender the signup page with an error message as *something went wrong* and print the actual error on the console.
+For exceptions, which we modeled as `Error` here, we re-render the signup page with an error message as *something went wrong* and printed the actual error in the console.

 Ideally, we need to have a logger to capture these errors.
 We will be implementing them in an another blog post.

-We need to do the similar thing for handling errors during sending emails.
+We need to do the similar thing for handling error while sending emails.

 ```fsharp
 module Suave =